Trump sparks outrage as fact checker spots at least 23 lies in CPAC speech

 Related video: Chris Christie mocks Trump for ‘half empty’ CPAC event

-Donald Trump ,ade at least 23 false statements during his CPAC speech over the weekend, a fact check has found.
+Donald Trump made at least 23 false statements during his CPAC speech over the weekend, a fact check has found.

 CNN’s Daniel Dale noted that this was “far from the total,” adding that the speech was full of “wildly inaccurate claims”.